Religious violence flares up in India and Bangladesh

 After an Oct.
 13 post spread on social media claiming Hindus were desecrating the Koran, a Muslim mob began attacking the small Hindu community in the town of Cumilla as it celebrated the Durga Puja, a major religious festival.
 At least seven people, including two Hindus, died in the ensuing chaos that engulfed several cities across Bangladesh, prompting condemnation from Indian officials and appeals for unity from Bangladesh’s leader, Sheikh Hasina.

-The fresh violence spilling back into India in recent weeks is yet another reminder of the internal divisions that haunt South Asia more than seven decades after the region’s borders were drawn along religious lines.
+The fresh violence now spilling back into India is yet another reminder of the internal divisions that haunt South Asia more than seven decades after the region’s borders were drawn along religious lines.
 The Partition of India in 1947 saw millions of Hindus flee to modern-day India and millions of Muslims to Pakistan and what is today known as Bangladesh.
 But countless more remained rooted as minorities in each country, enduring persecution, and often bouts of violence, that observers fear is becoming increasingly normalized.

 Across the region today, “the dominant political forces of our time want to see a conclusion of the logic of 1947,” said Pratap Bhanu Mehta, a prominent Indian political scientist, who noted that Islamists are in the ascendancy in Pakistan and Bangladesh, while India has seen Hindu nationalism become the dominant ideology.